Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>We create a nextE matrix for the previous step and update the overall E by
+<p>We create a nextE matrix for the previous step and update the overall $E$ by
 multiplying it:</p>
 </div>